-When friends first started getting married, bridesmaids were a huge deal.
+When friends first started getting married, bridesmaids were a huge deal – no one ever asked, “Do I need a bridal party?”
 Everyone collected expensive bridesmaid dresses – which, let’s be honest, were never something you’d totally again – and we attended shower after shower after bachelorette party after brunch.

 Now, since we’ve all been around the block a few times and attended our fair share of weddings, I’ve noticed a trend that I’m going all in on.
 Only one of the weddings I’ve been to in the last year and none of the ones I’ll attend in the next year have a bridal party.
 Yup, people are doing away with the $300 matching dresses, saying goodbye to half an hour of staged pictures, and letting their friends attend their weddings on their own terms.